mmitch/mtweet/README.md

+# THIS PROJECT HAS BEEN ARCHIVED because of the incompatible Twitter API v2 changes in 2023

-mtweet - Mitch's commandline tweeter with OAuth support
+## mtweet - Mitch's commandline tweeter with OAuth support

 http://github.com/mmitch/mtweet
 licensed under GNU GPL